 \begin{cor} A stable reflexive sheaf admits a unique Hermitian-Einstein metric up to constant rescalings.
-In general, any two Hermitian -Einstein metrics on a polystable reflexive sheaf determines the same Chern connection and the two metrics differs by a parallel complex transform on the complement of singular set of the sheaf. \end{cor}
+In general, any two Hermitian -Einstein metrics on a polystable reflexive sheaf determines the same Chern connection and the two metrics differ by a parallel complex gauge transform \footnote{Here a complex gauge transform means a complex linear isomorphism.} on the complement of singular set of the sheaf. \end{cor}

 \begin{proof} Suppose $\F$ is polystable, and $H_1$ and $H_2$ are two Hermitian-Einstein metrics on $\F$, then by Proposition \ref{prop2-4} the identity map in $End(\F)$ is parallel, with respect to the Chern connection of the Hermtian metric $H_1^*\otimes H_2$.
 This implies that the Chern connections of $H_1$ and $H_2$ coincide.
 Suppose $H_2(\cdot, \cdot)=H_1(g\cdot, \cdot)$ for a complex gauge transformation $g$ of $\F$ over $X\setminus\Sing(\F)$, then it follows that $g$ is holomorphic.
 Now by Proposition \ref{prop2-4} we conclude that $g$ is parallel with respect to the Hermitian-Einstein metric $H_1^*\otimes H_1$ on $End(\F)$.
 Hence it decomposes $\F$ into the direct sum of eigenspace pieces, each of which is again polystable.
 If $\F$ is stable, then $g$ must be a multiple of identity. \end{proof}